Boko Haram insurgency: 2017

 On 7 January, a group of Boko Haram militants attacked a Nigerian Army base in Yobe, killing five soldiers.
 In response, the Nigerian Army launched retaliatory strikes and killed 15 militants.

-On 17 January, a Nigerian Air Force jet mistakenly bombed an IDP camp near the Cameroonian border in Rann, Borno, mistaking it for a Boko Haram encampment.
+On 17 January, a Nigerian Air Force jet mistakenly bombed an IDP camp in Rann, Borno State, mistaking it for a Boko Haram encampment.
 The airstrike left 115 people dead.

-On 22 March, at least six people were killed and 16 wounded when four female suicide bombers blew themselves up on the outskirts of Maiduguri city.
+On 22 March, at least six people were killed and 16 wounded when four female suicide bombers blew themselves up on the outskirts of Maiduguri.

 On 22 March, the Nigerian Department of State Services (DSS) announced that a suspected member of Boko Haram had been arrested in northeastern Yobe State.
-The suspect confessed details of a plot to attack the American and British embassies, and other western targets in Abuja.
-The DSS also later announced that between 25 and 26 March, five suspected members of Boko Haram had been arrested, thus thwarting the plot.
+The suspect confessed to details of a plot to attack the American and British embassies, and other western targets in Abuja.
+The DSS later announced that between 25 and 26 March, five suspected members of Boko Haram had been arrested, thus thwarting the plot.
 On 2 April, the Nigerian military began what it said was its "final offensive" to retake Boko Haram's last strongholds.

-On 17 May, the Nigerian Army reported that it had arrested about 126 suspected Boko Haram terrorists at the Internally Displaced Persons (IDPs) camp in Damboa, Borno.
+On 17 May, the Nigerian Army reported that it had arrested about 126 suspected Boko Haram terrorists at the IDP camp in Damboa, Borno.